seancorfield/next-jdbc/doc/migration-from-clojure-java-jdbc.md

 `clojure.java.jdbc` returned result sets (and generated keys) as hash maps with simple, lower-case keys by default. `next.jdbc` returns result sets (and generated keys) as hash maps with qualified, as-is keys by default: each key is qualified by the name of table from which it is drawn, if known.
 The as-is default is chosen to a) improve performance and b) not mess with the data.
 Using a `:builder-fn` option of `next.jdbc.result-set/as-unqualified-maps` will produce simple, as-is keys.
 Using a `:builder-fn` option of `next.jdbc.result-set/as-unqualified-lower-maps` will produce simple, lower-case keys -- the most compatible with `clojure.java.jdbc`'s default behavior.

+*Note: `clojure.java.jdbc` would make column names unique by appending numeric suffices, for example in a `JOIN` that produced columns `id` from multiple tables. `next.jdbc` does not do this: if you use _qualified_ column names -- the default -- then you would get `:sometable/id` and `:othertable/id`, but with _unqualified_ column names you would just get one `:id` in each row.
+It was always poor practice to rely on `clojure.java.jdbc`'s renaming behavior and it added quite an overhead to result set building, which is why `next.jdbc` does not support it -- use explicit column aliasing in your SQL instead if you want _unqualified_ column names!*

 If you used `:as-arrays? true`, you will most likely want to use a `:builder-fn` option of `next.jdbc.result-set/as-unqualified-lower-arrays`.

 *Note: When `next.jdbc` cannot obtain a `ResultSet` object and returns `{:next.jdbc/count N}` instead, these builder functions are not applied -- the `:builder-fn` option is not used in that situation.*